PaddlePaddle/PaddleSpeech/README.md

     sh run_data.sh
     ```

-    `run_data.sh` will download dataset, generate manifests, collect normalizer' statitics and build vocabulary.
+    `run_data.sh` will download dataset, generate manifests, collect normalizer' statistics and build vocabulary.
 Once the data preparation is done, we will find the data (only part of LibriSpeech) downloaded in `~/.cache/paddle/dataset/speech/libri` and the corresponding manifest files generated in `./data/tiny` as well as a mean stddev file and a vocabulary file.
 It has to be run for the very first time we run this dataset and is reusable for all further experiments.
 - Train your own ASR model

     ```
     sh run_train.sh
     ```

     `run_train.sh` will start a training job, with training logs printed to stdout and model checkpoint of every pass/epoch saved to `./checkpoints/tiny`.
-We can resume the training from these checkpoints, or use them for inference, evalutiaton and deployment.
+We can resume the training from these checkpoints, or use them for inference, evaluation and deployment.
 - Case inference with an existing model

     ```